 Whenever lenders can be prevailed upon to issue open bridging loans, they charge higher interest rates to cover any and all risks.
 We have lots of information available on bridging finance rates which can be tailored to your requirements.

-Likewise, there are limits set on the size of most closed bridge loans, and you don’t have too many choices when it comes to the highest- and lowest-valued loan packages.
+Likewise, limits are set on the size of most closed bridge loans, and you don’t have too many choices regarding the highest- and lowest-valued loan packages.
 Read our bridging loan example guide for more information on live examples for bridging loans.

 What To Think About Before Getting An Open Bridging Finance Loan

-- Do talk to a solicitor first before applying for any kind of bridge loan.
-They can guide you through the potential benefits and liabilities of such a loan and offer legal advice relevant to your decision.
+- Talk to a solicitor before applying for any bridge loan.
+They can guide you through such a loan’s potential benefits and liabilities and offer legal advice relevant to your decision.

 - Do your own research.
 Educate yourself regarding how bridging finance works – and how it can work for or against you.
 Weigh the pros and cons of either open or closed bridging finance products to see which one suits your needs best.

 - Don’t go in there without a proper exit plan.
-We cannot emphasise this enough, especially if you’re going in for a closed bridging loan.
-Give your lender a clear idea of how you’re going to repay the loan.
-Be sure to have a contingency measure in place in case anything goes south.
+We cannot emphasise this enough, especially if you’re applying for a closed bridging loan.
+Give your lender a clear idea of how you will repay the loan.
+Be sure to have a contingency measure in place if anything goes south.

 - Don’t sign anything until you’ve properly gone through the terms and conditions of the contract.
 Again, check with your solicitor and see any clauses, stipulations, or fees that should be clarified before you sign.